haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * Customize color of task statuses in kanban board
 * Display detail watchers in the sidebar
 * The new project dashboard
+* Allow to choose a set of pre-defined themes

 Version 5.2.3